des4maisons/til/til.md

+* Visual explanation of how raft works: http://thesecretlivesofdata.com/raft/
 * Raft keeps a log of previous messages and a list of peers in `peers.json`.
 If you are just messing around and your cluster ends up in a weird state (such as old IP addresses showing up in the logs), you